So the quote of the week comes courtesy of a Mama at Lily-girl’s school: “Mama, you also have a son?”

 Mama’s Must-haves for Baby

 SLEEP: This is the bassinet that Mama used for all three kids.
 CeCe at four months is still in it as she’s not yet turned over but Mama knows that it’s on the horizon soon.
-You can wheel it close to the bed at night and move it everywhere else during the day.
+This is such an important tool to have in your life; you can wheel it close to the bed at night and move it everywhere else during the day.
 It gives a slight elevation for those with acid reflux or stuffy noses and has a HUGE storage basket underneath for burp clothes, blankets, diapers, wipes, extra clothes or anything else you may need at your fingertips.
-While this isn’t the original one that Mama had with the Lily-girl, they each got their own new one (long story…), but Mama can’t wait to pass this on to another expecting Mama as it is the perfect bed for your perfect new little bundle of joy.
+While this isn’t the original one that Mama had with the Lily-girl, they each got their own new one (long story…), but Mama can’t wait to pass this on to another expecting Mama as it is the perfect toddler bed frame for your perfect new little bundle of joy.
 Mama will be sad to see it go!
-First Years 5-in-1 Bassinet, $89, at walmart.com (Mama bought ours on Amazon.com but Walmart has it for almost $60 cheaper…go figure).

 WEAR: Only one word needed here — pajamas.
-As cute as the clothes are for babies…you just don’t have the time nor the need to change them in anything but onesie footie pajamas.
+As cute as the Newborn Clothes are for babies…you just don’t have the time nor the need to change them in anything but onesie footie pajamas.
 Mama’s go-to place for the cutest and most comfortable (and reasonable) pajamas is…Carter’s.
-Cotton Snap-up Sleep and Play, $9, at carters.com.
 All three of the kids lived in these for the first six months and Mama thinks they turned out okay…don’t you?!

 EAT: This is one of the most difficult things for any new Mama to get used to because it’s constantly changing.
 They eat so often that both YOU and baby must be comfortable for it to happen — whether you’re breastfeeding or bottle feeding.
-Mama has always had to do both in the beginning with Lily-girl and CeCe as they just weren’t proficient eaters or suckers when it came to breastfeeding but Mama always, always uses the Boppy for feeding to prop up Mama’s own arm for comfort and their little body and heads for easy eating.
+Mama has always had to do both in the beginning with Lily-girl and CeCe as they just weren’t proficient eaters or suckers when it came to breastfeeding but Mama always, always uses the Boppy for feeding to prop up Mama’s own arm for comfort and their little body and heads for easy eating, and one of the Peekaboo Baby breastfeeding covers so Mama feel comfortable when he feed her baby.
 Mama has three of them…one upstairs, one downstairs and one for travel.
 It’s a necessity and again…Mama will be so sad to part with them when we’re beyond the infant stage.
-Boppy pillow with slipcover, $45, at amazon.com.

 Mama survived thanks to these five things…what are your must-haves for baby survival?